deemson/pydto/README.md

 ![Build Status](https://travis-ci.org/deemson/pydto.svg)

-PyDto is a library conversion library.
+PyDto is a data conversion library.
 It can validate data, that comes from various data serialization formats like JSON, YAML, etc. PyDto is heavily inspired by awesome data validation libraries [Voluptuos](https://github.com/alecthomas/voluptuous) and